 For Contact Centers, outbound marketing strategies are an opportunity to grow a loyal and satisfied customer base.
 The dialing mode must be adapted to the organization’s market niche and business goals.
-Learn about the 3 types of dialers and understand which dialer is the best for your business.
+Learn about the 3 types of dialers for call centers and understand which one is the best for your business.

-In the first place, let’s clarify what is a dialer: A dialer is an application that automatically dials and calls for a number or a list of numbers, and then delivers each call to a call center agent.
+A dialer is an application that automatically dials and calls for a number, and then delivers each call to a call center agent.
 Its function is to automate outbound calls.

-Get to know right away the types of dialers: preview, power and predictive.
+Get to know the types of dialers: preview, power, and predictive.
 In addition, check the pros and cons for each one and understand which dialer to use per campaign type.

 1. Preview Dialer